Hierarchically Composing Level Generators for the Creation of Complex Structures: Experiments and Results

-Finally, we evaluate our method on \minecraft, and show a few qualitative examples of interesting and complex structures that were generated by \mcc.
+\mikefigures Finally, we evaluate our method on \minecraft and show a few qualitative examples of interesting and complex structures that were generated by \mcc.
 We use the Evocraft~\citep{grbic2020Evocraft} library to place and visualise the generated structures in game.\footnote{\url{https://github.com/real-itu/Evocraft-py}}

-Here, we generate 3D settlements, where each town consists of houses, gardens and roads.
+Here we generate 3D settlements, where each town consists of houses, gardens and roads.
 Additionally, to demonstrate the notion of reusing a single generator, we further generate \textit{cities} using the town generator, by redefining houses to be towns.
-Concretely, we use the following generators, with more information about the fitness functions used in the \refappendix{sec:appendix}: \begin{LaTeXdescription} \item[Town] A high level 2D tilemap of a town. \item[House] A 3D house, consisting of a roof, walls and doors. \item[Garden] A 2D tilemap with flowers, grass, ponds, and trees. \end{LaTeXdescription}
+Concretely, we use the following generators, with \refappendixHyperParams{sec:appendix} discussing the fitness functions in more depth.

-Some generated cities are shown in \autoref{fig:mcc:showcase:subfigs}.
-In \autoref{fig:mcc:showcase:town1} we have a generated city, consisting of lower-level towns, and gardens. \autoref{fig:mcc:showcase:town2} shows the same generation, without using the abovementioned coalescing technique.
-Here all the towns are the same size, and are not joined together.
+\begin{LaTeXdescription} \item[Town] A high level 2D tilemap of a town. \newtxt{We used several objectives, but (similarly to \autoref{sec:exp:hierarchical}) primarily rewarded reachability and having roughly an equal number of house, road and garden tiles.} \item[House] A 3D house, \newtxt{incentivised to have a roof, walls and an empty interior.} The house also had novelty and intra-generator novelty objectives. \item[Garden] A 2D tilemap with flowers, grass, ponds and trees. \newtxt{The generator is incentivised to generate levels with at least one of every tile, no more than 5\% pond tiles, between 20\% and 70\% grass tiles and trees that are not too close to each other.} Gardens and houses share the same novelty objectives. \end{LaTeXdescription}

-In \autoref{fig:mcc:showcase:town3}, we use the same generator for the city and the town.
+In \autoref{fig:mcc:showcase:subfigs}, we use the same generator for the city and the town.
 We also show a first-person view of a specific section to illustrate the detail in each part of the generated settlement.

 \autoref{fig:mcc:showcase:annotate} shows an annotated example of a generated city.
-We have the large, high-level structure of the city being generated by the top-level generator.
+The large, high-level structure of the city is generated by the top-level generator.
 Then, each tile that it places is transformed into a town by the town generator.
-We see that the coalescing here results in longer towns and the towns themselves, while not identical, contain similar repeating structures.
+We see that coalescing results in longer towns and the towns themselves, while not identical, contain similar repeating structures.